 Priorities affect what a community or country can or cannot accomplish.
 Some communities’ priorities are ethical in tone while others are based on a particular ideology.
 For this reason, priorities typically dictate what a community cannot do.
 Consider how the priorities of two societies might differ when one prioritizes capitalistic ideals over socialistic ideals.
 The resources embedded in the societies will evolve to fit their priorities.

-All three factors of the RPP framework impact how an organization or community uses a resource.
-Unfortunately, many of us have wrongly defined the problem facing people in poor countries as simply a “Resource” problem.
+Both processes and priorities impact how an organization or community uses a resource.
+Unfortunately, many of us have wrongly defined the problem facing people in poor countries as simply a resource problem.
 And the belief that if we simply provide the resource, we will significantly improve lives is widespread.
-But this causes us to implement solutions focused on providing only, or at best mainly, “resources” to poor countries.
+But this causes us to implement solutions focused on providing only, or at best mainly, resources to poor countries.
 For example, providing clean water in a community without water makes sense, on the surface.
 However, as the RPP framework illustrates, provision of the resource is only one component in improving the capabilities of the community.
 If the correct processes and priorities are not identified in order maintain the resource, then the value of the resource diminishes quickly.
 This is also prevalent with many infrastructure projects such as roads, schools, and hospitals in poor countries.
 Resources are provided, but the existing processes and priorities don’t exist to maintain the resources.

 A more predictable path to progress is for organizations to use the RPP framework when assessing whether or not to execute a project in a community or country.
 If the right processes and priorities that will support a particular project exist in a community, the resources will likely have a much greater impact.
 If they don’t exist, organizations should seek to develop the processes before providing resources.
 If this doesn’t happen, we will continue to provide increasingly more and more resources to combat poverty but our results will not be commensurate with our resources.